Let me tell you about my friend Ray…

 … submit yourselves to your masters with all respect,

 not only to those who are good and considerate but also to those who are harsh.

 Improve Attitude and Positive Motivation

 If “harsh” describes your boss, it is especially important to take your attitude, positive motivation and your performance to their highest.
-One way to improve your attitude and work performance is to evaluate and improve your Character First.
-You may discover your situation changes for the better, because you have changed how you are working.
+One way to improve your attitude and work performance are to evaluate and improve your character first.
+You may discover your situation changes for the better because you have changed how you are working.

 If you find your current work situation too brutal and/or lacking in opportunity, then do your best in your current job and start exploring new careers and jobs.
-Get a copy of our “Maximize Your Career” Workbook and use it 3 ways:
+Get a copy of our “Created for Good Works” workbook and use it 3 ways:

 - Online to search hotlinks

 - In print to complete exercises

 You can make bad work better!